qgist/pluginmanager/docs/api/utils.py.md

 - `iface`
     Interface
 - `plugin_paths = []`
-    list of plugin paths. it gets filled in by the QGIS python library
+    list of plugin paths. it gets filled in by the QGIS python library (`qgspythonutilsimpl.cpp`)
 - `plugins = {}`
     dictionary of plugins
 - `plugin_times = {}`